 Note:Early exercise routines are more likely to be successful.
 I provide tips for getting up early to work out.

-Bed time.
+Bedtime.
 I find it much easier to get up early when I go to bed early.
 Sometimes I even go to bed at 8 PM to help prepare myself for my early workout.
-This gives me adequate sleep and makes getting up much earlier.

 But:If you have a wild night life and cannot go to sleep that early, it is probably best to skip early workouts.

+Enjoyment.
 It is easier to work out when you enjoy doing it.
 This means it is probably a bad idea to do anything you hate.
-Unfortunately we don't always like the things we think we should like.
-Try to choose a workout you enjoy.
+It will be easier to get up each morning.

 But:If you have not, I recommend that you try an early morning workout routine.
 Go to bed earlier and see if you get up earlier.